Jason Alexander: Early life and education

-Greenspan was born on September 23, 1959, in Newark, New Jersey to a Jewish family, the son of Ruth Minnie (née Simon), a nurse and health care administrator, and Alexander B. Greenspan, an accounting manager.
-Greenspan later borrowed his father's first name to create his stage name, Jason Alexander.
+Alexander was born on September 23, 1959, in Newark, New Jersey to a Jewish family, the son of Ruth Minnie (née Simon), a nurse and health care administrator, and Alexander B. Greenspan, an accounting manager.
+Alexander later borrowed his father's first name to create his stage name, Jason Alexander.

 Alexander grew up in Maplewood and Livingston, New Jersey, and is a 1977 graduate of Livingston High School.
 Interested in magic from an early age, he initially hoped to be a magician, but while attending a magic camp was told that his hands were too small for card magic.
 He became interested in theater, eventually realizing, "Wait a minute—the whole thing's an illusion.
 Nothing up there is real" and that theater itself was "a magic trick".
 He then decided to pursue a theater career.

 After high school, he studied theater at Boston University.
 He wanted to pursue classical acting, but a professor redirected him toward comedy after noticing his physique, remarking, "I know your heart and soul are Hamlet, but you will never play Hamlet."
 Alexander left Boston University without a degree after his third year to take a full-time acting job in New York City.
 The university awarded him an honorary degree in 1995.